Stop Your Baby’s Crying in the Car with a Simple Tip

 Once Baby is buckled in, do what you can to make him comfortable.
 Make sure the chest strap in snug high on his chest, but not too tight.
 Use sun shades to keep glares from blinding Baby and angering him even more.
 Give him something to comfort him like a pacifier or soft toy to grab.
 Here’s what we use and it doubles as both.

 I highly recommend using a mirror to help Baby feel less isolated.
-We use this one and lovvve it.
+This one is pictured above, but check out my comparison of these two great baby car mirror options.
 This helped a ton with my first, especially once he was a little older.
 You can look back and make eye contact at stoplights to help your little one feel included.
 It’s so cute to see their face light up when they realize they can see you!
 It also makes a huge difference that they can see themselves, because it’s no fun to be rear-facing and staring at a headrest for a year.